 If you use a Firestick 4K for Ultra HD content consumption on your compatible television, then you also can stream select FS1 sports events in full 4K quality via the Fire TV version of the FOX Sports app.
 Not every TV Everywhere service offers 4K sports content.

 Since it’s a TV Everywhere app, users will be required to log in with their TV provider credentials.
-If you don’t have a cable connection, then skip to “How to watch FS1 on Firestick without cable” section later in this guide.
+If you don’t have a cable tv subscription, then skip to “How to watch FS1 on Firestick without cable” section later in this guide.

-How to Install FOX Sports App on Firestick?
+How to Install FOX Sports App on Fire tv Stick?

-- Navigate up to the search icon on the Fire TV home screen.
+- Navigate up to the search icon on the Amazon Fire TV home screen.

 - In the search menu, type in “FOX Sports” using either the on-screen keyboard or the voice search option.